top of page

 Sigmund Freud originally coined the term to describe the unconscious drive to repeat traumatic events.
 Modern neuroscience has since shown how this works mechanistically.
 The human brain is a prediction machine.
 Its primary goal is to keep you alive, and it believes that the most effective way to keep you alive is to keep you in environments that are predictable, even if those environments are painful.

-As an adult, when you meet someone who is emotionally unavailable or mildly critical, your brain's threat-detection center (the amygdala) doesn't sound an alarm.
-It says, "Ah, I know exactly how to survive this.
-I recognize this game.
-This feels like home."
+As an adult, when you meet someone who is emotionally unavailable or mildly critical, your brain's threat-detection center, the amygdala, doesn't sound an alarm.
+It says, ah, I know exactly how to survive this, I recognize this game, this feels like home.
 Your subconscious mind is trying to recreate the original childhood wound so that, this time, you can finally control the outcome.
-You think, "If I can just love this unavailable person enough to make them stay, I will finally prove that I am worthy of love."
+You think, if I can just love this unavailable person enough to make them stay, I will finally prove that I am worthy of love.

 The Chemistry of Toxic Love (Dopamine and Cortisol)